charlie0129/path-proxy/README.md

 1. **Host Header**: Set to match the target domain and port
 2. **X-Forwarded-For**: Appends the client's IP address
-3. **X-Forwarded-Proto**: Set to "http" or "https" based on the original request
+3. **X-Forwarded-Proto**: Set to "http" or "https" based on the original request, if not already set
-4. **X-Forwarded-Host**: Set to the original Host header
+4. **X-Forwarded-Host**: Set to the original Host header, if not already set

 You can disable adding X-Forwarded-* headers with `--add-headers=false`.